Setting up a Send Data integration

 Fires when the item

-When an item is submitted at this step
+When an item is approved by an assignee at this step (New)

-Fires every time an assignee submits/approves the item
+Fires every time any assignee approves an item at this step

-When an item is rejected at this step
+When an item is rejected by an assignee at this step (New)

-Fires when an item is rejected at this step
+Fires every time any assignee rejects an item at this step

 When an item crosses its deadline at this step